RobbeVerhelst/robbeverhelst/README.md

 ## 🚀 About Me

 I'm a **Full Stack Software Engineer** at [SettleMint](https://settlemint.com) based in beautiful Belgium 🇧🇪.
-I love building everything from scalable infrastructure to fun apps, and even tinkering with hardware like ESP32 modules!
+I love building everything from scalable infrastructure to fun apps, and even tinkering with hardware!

 - 🔭 Currently working on scalable blockchain infrastructure at SettleMint
 - 🌱 Always exploring new technologies across the entire stack